Post-Practice: CB Coach Brandon Shelby (Aug. 21, 2014)

 Participated in the inaugural Future Coaches Academy in San Antonio in January 2007, a workshop held in conjunction with the NCAA, American Football Coaches Association, the Black Coaches Association and the National Football League.

-Shelby was a standout defensive back at Oklahoma, where he participated in a pair of BCS National Championship games and three straight BCS bowl games.
+Shelby was a standout defensive back at Oklahoma, where he participated in two BCS National Championship games and three straight BCS bowl games.

 Graduated from Oklahoma with a bachelor's degree in business management in 2004 and a master's degree in human relations in 2005.